mongodb/mongo-rust-driver/README.md

 ```

 ## Bug Reporting / Feature Requests
-To file a bug report or submit a feature request, please open a ticket on our [Jira project](https://jira.mongodb.org/projects/RUST/summary):
+To file a bug report or submit a feature request, please open a ticket on our [Jira project](https://jira.mongodb.org/browse/RUST):
 - Create an account and login at [jira.mongodb.org](https://jira.mongodb.org)
-- Navigate to the RUST project at [jira.mongorb.org/browse/RUST](jira.mongorb.org/browse/RUST)
+- Navigate to the RUST project at [jira.mongorb.org/browse/RUST](https://jira.mongodb.org/browse/RUST)
-- Click **Create Issue** - If it is a bug report, please include as much detail as possible about the issue and how to reproduce it.
+- Click **Create Issue** - If the ticket you are filing is a bug report, please include as much detail as possible about the issue and how to reproduce it.

 Before filing a ticket, please use the search functionality of Jira to see if a similar issue has already been filed.